ashe848/Voxspell/readme_forBeta.txt

 1. Note the spelling aid is case sensitive.
 Because "I" should never be spelt with lower case, as with proper nouns, etc.

+2. Loading the video takes a bit of time.
+Please be patient after clicking the Play Video button

-2. When the video runs, the following lines will show on the command line They are not actually errors that affect the application (This was also the case when VLCJ was demonstrated in class)
+3. When the video runs, the following lines will show on the command line They are not actually errors that affect the application (This was also the case when VLCJ was demonstrated in class)